Feeling down after bombing a job application aptitude test? You're not alone

 Example of Inductive Reasoning Test, which assesses the ability to recognize and interpret patterns of abstract figures.

 Example of Inductive Reasoning Test, which assesses the ability to recognize and interpret patterns of abstract figures.
-(Source: “How to pass diagrammatic reasoning tests” by Mike Bryon)
+(Source:

-Let’s face it: manually sifting through resumes isn’t just time-consuming; it’s prone to bias.
+Let's face it: manually sifting through resumes isn't just time-consuming; it's prone to bias.
+Harvard Business Review research demonstrates that traditional resume screening often reflects unconscious biases rather than actual job-relevant qualifications.

 A well-designed aptitude test levels the playing field (or at least tries to).
 Studies even suggest that General Mental Ability (GMA) tests outperform resumes or interviews in predicting job success, especially for roles that demand high-level problem-solving.
+According to meta-analytic research published in the Journal of Applied Psychology, cognitive ability tests show validity coefficients of approximately 0.51 for job performance prediction.

 But does the promise of efficiency and fairness hold up in practice?